 - Cool, but Inefficient: Neat as the death effects are, is there any point to creating things as inaccurate and with as little in-game ammo as the Liquifier when one already has a perfectly serviceable rocket launcher with a lot more ammo and destructive power, and a rapid-fire shotgun that doesn't destroy enemy equipment?
 Justified in-game though, as one of the most potent weapons a Silencer has is terror - and many of the exotic weapons seen in game are pure terror weapons.
 There's a reason civilians run screaming from the sight of you.

 - Corporate Warfare: Technically, the WEC isn't a government, but a corporate hegemony, even though it fulfills all functions of government (including having a standing army).
-It's just in charge for the duration of the emergency (that being the lack of no government).
+It's just in charge for the duration of the emergency (that being the lack of a government).

 - Critical Existence Failure: Justified, as the manual mentions that Silencers are trained to ignore injury and stay functioning at 100% up until the point of death.

 - Cruel and Unusual Death: The more exotic terror weapons the Silencer can get his hands on will deal these out very easily.
 You can also use the hazardous environments the WEC allows to flourish against their personnel with gruesome effects.